Skip to content

 • Advanced ship components — hull plating, shield generators, engine cores.

-• Rare construction materials — titanium alloys, photonic crystals, quantum shards.
+• Rare construction materials — titanium alloys, lumen crystals, quantum shards.

 • Specialised equipment — advanced sensors, experimental weapons, luxury fittings.